shreyanshhub/neural_engine/README.md

 # neural_engine
-neural network  built on a scalar engine rather than regular tensor engine
+neural network  built on a scalar engine rather than regular tensor engine *still in progress*

 ## scalar.py